bartongroup/RoSA/README.md

 At least one of:
 - Spike-in sense and antisense counts (by aligning the reads data to the spike-ins, and generating read counts for each strand)
 - Spliced sense and antisense counts (via RoSA's python script (*antisense.py*) to filter spliced reads which occur at known splice junctions)

+Help for the R rosa functionality can be found by typing `help(rosa)` after installing and loading the RoSA R package.

 The python scripts can be used to
 * create an antisense annotation (as gtf) from a standard annotation (as gff or gtf), which can then be used to generate antisense read counts via your favourite read counting tool (e.g. [featureCounts](http://subread.sourceforge.net)):